mattnbinns/mattnbinns.github.io/README.md

 ## Code 102 Notes
 ### Class 01
 #### Growth Mindset
-- To me, a growth mindset is defined as having a strong belief in yourself to overcome challenges presented to you.
+- To me, growth mindset is defined as having a strong belief in yourself to overcome challenges presented to you.
 #### My Growth Mindset Reminder
 1. **Write** my goals down and review it daily.
 2. **Stratigize** a plan that will get me to my goals.